 - cereal nutrition facts (7)

-- gluten free substitute for grape nuts (6)
+- gluten free alternative to grape nuts (7)